-The DPT program encompasses 31 months of full-time study, which equates to 8 academic semesters, including clinical education experiences.
+The DPT program encompasses 31 consecutive months of full-time study, which equates to 8 academic semesters, including clinical education experiences.
 Clinical education experiences are 8, 10, and 18 (or 9 x 2) weeks, respectively (First, Intermediate and Terminal Clinical Education Experience).
 Students are in class an average of 5 days per week to allow for assimilation and application of new knowledge and provide the time for student self-directed learning activities.
-Contact hours for the semesters in which clinical education occurs are a minimum of 35 and a maximum of 45 hours per week and mirror the clinical work schedule.
+Following Columbia's medical curriculum model, courses were designed to reflect hours of instruction rather than point credits to afford a more independent learning environment that facilitates knowledge and skills attainment.
+Contact hours per week for the semesters in which clinical education occurs are a minimum of 35 and a maximum of 45 hours per week and mirror the clinical work schedule.